thisdwhitley/ansible-role-satellite/README.md

 depend greatly on your own situation and configuration.
 Just know that there is currently no sanity checking (and I'm insane):

-- `rhsm` - I've created a bit of a nested list here so that the variables can be used like rhsm.username
+- `rhsm` - *(optional)* I've created a bit of a nested list here so that the variables can be used like rhsm.username
   - `username` - the username to be passed to Red Hat Subscription Manager
   - `password` - the password (*insert your typical warning about clear text passwords here*) to be passed to Red Hat Subscription Manager